Troy Stecher: International play

 On April 29, 2019, Stecher was selected to make his international debut after he was named to the Team Canada roster for the 2019 IIHF World Championship, held in Slovakia.
 He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
 Stecher finished the tournament posting one goal and two points in ten games from the blueline.

 Stecher won the Gold Medal with Team Canada at the 2021 IIHF World Championship, beating Finland 3-2 in overtime on June 6, 2021.
 He had an assist on the game-winning overtime goal in Canada's quarterfinal match against Russia, finishing the tournament with two points in ten games.

 Personal life

-Stecher was born to parents Tracey and Peter Stecher alongside his two older siblings.
+Stecher was born in Richmond, British Columbia to parents Tracey and Peter Stecher alongside his two older siblings.

+He got married on July 26, 2025.

 He has a Bernese Mountain Dog named Phoebe.